The ultimate 2 days in London guide

 Additionally, it has held globally watched events, such as the funeral of Lady Diana Spencer, and is also home to the United Kingdom’s Tomb of the Unknown Warrior.

 I am an absolute fiend for wanting to visit Cathedrals and ruined abbeys the European history of these sacred buildings is riveting.
-England is a phenomenal place to visit if you love these kinds of sites and this article by Talek of the Great Cathedrals of England and Ireland is a fantastic read to figure out which ones you want to see.
+England is a phenomenal place to visit if you love these kinds of then Great Cathedrals of England and Ireland is a fantastic read to figure out which ones you want to see.

 Tickets: London Westminster Abbey Entrance Ticket & Audio Guide